jobned/jobned.github.io/_api/books_list.md

         {
           "id": "1622729477629",
           "name": "A product company is looking for a permanent React frontend developer", "text": "Codedo Limited is a provider of video streaming, transcoding, processing, live composition, storage and delivery solutions.
 We are looking for a React developer to extend our core team.
-Primary responsibility is the extension and continued development of a club sound-oriented product that we co-own, the product has ample venture backing and lots of traction.<br /><br />\nInitial tasks will consist of building out a React frontend for an Electron.js application (no Electron-specific skills needed), continuing with development of fan web interface.<br />", "budgets": {
+Primary responsibility is the extension and continued development of a club sound-oriented product that we co-own, the product has ample venture backing and lots of traction.
+Initial tasks will consist of building out a React frontend for an Electron.js application (no Electron-specific skills needed), continuing with development of fan web interface.", "budgets": {
             "budget": "0",
             "budget_to": "0",